Fred Lonberg-Holm

 Fred Lonberg-Holm (born 1 October 1962) is an American cellist based in Chicago.
 He moved from New York City to Chicago in 1995.
+He refers to himself as the anti-cellist.

 Lonberg-Holm is most identified with playing free improvisation and free jazz.
 He is also a composer of concert works.
 As a session musician and arranger, he is credited on rock, pop, and country records.

 As leader

 Lonberg-Holm has led Valentine Trio, with Jason Roebke (bass) and Frank Rosaly (drums).
 This jazz trio performs original compositions as well as tunes by both jazz composers (e.g. Sun Ra) and pop songwriters (e.g. Jeff Tweedy, Syd Barrett).
 The group released its first album, Terminal Valentine, in 2007, which was reviewed by AllAboutJazz critic Nils Jacobson.

 He has directed performances of his Lightbox Orchestra, an improvising ensemble with a flexible, ever-changing membership.
 Lonberg-Holm does not play an instrument in this group but rather conducts its non-idiomatic improvisations via the "lightbox" and by holding up handwritten signs.
 The lightbox contains a light bulb for each musician which Lonberg-Holm switches on or off to suggest when they should play.